ihmeuw/vivarium_research/docs/source/intervention_models/maternal_supplementation/index.rst

 Assumptions and Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- We assume that the full effect of the intervention occurs immediately at conception.
-This is to align with BMGF targets of beginning maternal supplementation product as soon as possible, but is still overly optomistic and may be updated.
+- We assume that pregnant women begin taking the supplementation intervention six weeks into their pregnancy.
+In reality, the average person may begin taking oral iron supplementation closer to the start of the second trimester.
+However, we have chosen six weeks in order to be conservative as the comparison intervention for the assessment of the impact of the intravenous iron intervention.
 - We assume that the effect of the intervention persists for six weeks postpartum at which point hemoglobin returns to its pre-pregnancy value
 - We assume no effect modification by baseline hemoglobin level.
 In reality, the individual hemoglobin shifts are likely greater among those who are anemic at baseline.